Signing a Release in Colorado

 Assessing the Quality of a Settlement Offer

-Knowing whether or not it is wise to sign a release following an auto accident can be a challenge, particularly for those without a great deal of experience negotiating damage settlements with insurers.
+Knowing whether or not it is wise to sign a release following an accident can be a challenge, particularly for those without a great deal of experience negotiating damage settlements with insurers.
 There are many factors at play which can complicate the process, including the amount of damage done to the victim’s vehicle, the type of injuries sustained, the details and duration of medical treatment likely to be necessary and other similar considerations.
-Because some categories of loss stemming from a car accident can be extremely difficult for victims to assess and accurately value, it makes good sense to seek the guidance of an accident attorney who understands the complexities of injury claims and who will work tirelessly to make sure that all damages are fully and fairly compensated.
+Because some categories of loss stemming from a car accident can be extremely difficult for victims to assess and accurately value, it makes good sense to seek the guidance of a Denver accident attorney who understands the complexities of injury claims and who will work tirelessly to make sure that all damages are fully and fairly compensated.

 Potentially Unintended Consequences of Signing